-IAC 7/2/08 Environmental Protection[567] Ch 39, p.6 TRACK ED CHANGES VERSION - Final Rule 5/14/2025 567 39.9(455B) Designated ag ent.
-A county's board of supervisors shall appoint an individual to be Commented [38]: Old 39.9 - not needed; in Iowa Code responsible to review and confirm an abandoned well to be properly plugged as required by 567 39.8(455B) section 455B.190. and authorized by Iowa Code secti on 455B.190.
-The designation is effective upon notifical tion to the department by the chairperson of the board of supervisors.
-This notification will include the identity of f the designated agent and the length of appointment.
-Ch nanges in a designated agent will require new notification on by the chairperson to the department.
-567-39.710(455B) Designation 39.710(1) Standby wells.
-All s isinfected prior to being taken out of use for a long perio necked for bacteria and nitrates when placed back in ser Commented [39]: Moved to new 39.6(1)"b". accordance with rule 567-49.24(455B);-AWWA (Am herican Water Works Association) Standard A100:.
-The I nitrates, as a minimum, when placed back in service; Commented [40]: Moved from first sentence in old nation by surface drainage or from other causes, and th 39.10(1). ded with an airtight well casing cover when the well is n tot in use ; and.
-A well must is no degradation of groundwater and it is suitable for or use prior to being classified as a standby well. these rules shall be construed as exempting public wat tor supply walls from in state rules the environmental protection commission Administrative Code.
-III state fules the environmental protection commission on rules, 307 Iowa Administrative Code.
-567-39.811(455B) Waivers Var riances.
-In accordance with Iowa Code section 455B.18 1 oA waivervariance Commented [41]: 455B.181 is not relevant to well the department provided sufficient information substan plugging. with the department's waiver procedures in 561-Cha department to substantiate the nee ed for a variance and to ensure the protection of all aqui fers penetrated by the Commented [42]: Moved to previous sentence. y justification has been submitted to the director of waivervariance to these rules will result in equivalent effectiveness or improved effectiveness and equivalent Commented [43]: Moved to next sentence. ed by the affected well, a waivervariance to these rules r director.
-A waiver denial of a varia nce may be appealed to the Eenvironmental Pprotection -commission pursuant Commented [44]: Commission is defined in Chapter to 567-Chapter 7 40
+Ch 39, p.6

+567 39.9(455B) Designated agent.
+A county's board of supervisors shall appoint an individual to be responsible to review and confirm an abandoned well to be properly plugged as required by 567 - 39.8(455B) and authorized by Iowa Code section 455B.190.
+The designation is effective upon notification to the department by the chairperson of the board of supervisors.
+This notification will include the identity of the designated agent and the length of appointment.
+Changes in a designated agent will require new notification by the chairperson to the department.

+567-39.710(455B) Designation of standby wells.

+39.710(1) Standby wells.
+All standby wells shall:

+a.
+A standby well must bBe disinfected prior to being taken out of use for a long period of time and must be disinfected and, as a minimum, checked for bacteria and nitrates when placed back in service.
+Disinfection of standby wells shall be done in accordance with rule 567-49.24(455B): AWWA (American Water Works Association) Standard A100:.
+The well must b.
+Be checked for bacteria and nitrates, as a minimum, when placed back in service;

+c. nNot be subject to contamination by surface drainage or from other causes::, and the d. well casing must bBe provided with an airtight well casing cover when the well is not in use; and A well must e. bBe repaired so that there is no degradation of groundwater and it is suitable for use prior to being classified as a standby well.

+39.710(2) Caveat.
+Nothing in these rules shall be construed as exempting public water supply wells from any other requirements set forth in state rulesthe environmental protection commission rules, 567 Iowa Administrative Code.

+567-39.811(455B) Waivers.
+Variances.
+In accordance with lowa Code section 455B.181, aA waivervariance to these rules may be granted by the department provided sufficient information substantiating the need for a waiver is submitted in accordance with the department's waiver procedures in 561-Chapter 10, writing to the department_to substantiate the need for a variance and to ensure the protection of all aquifers penetrated by the affected well.
+When satisfactory justification has been submitted to the director demonstrating that a waivervariance to these rules will result in equivalent effectiveness-or improved effectiveness and equivalent protection of all aquifers penetrated by the affected well, a waivervariance to these rules may be granted by the director.
+A waiver denial of a variance may be appealed to the Eenvironmental Pprotection commission pursuant to 567-Chapter 7.

-These rules are intended to implement Iowa Code sections 455B.171 and 455B.190.
+These rules are intended to implement Iowa Code sections 455B.171 and 455B.190

-[Filed 9/29/88, Notice 4/20/88 published 10/19/88, effective 11/23/88]
+[Filed 9/29/88, Notice 4/20/88 published 10/19/88, effective 11/23/88]-

-[Filed 9/29/88, Notice 17/29/88 - published 10/19/88, Cifective 17/29/86] [Filed 3/2/90, Notice 11/15/89 - published 3/21/90, effective 4/25/90] [Filed 8/31/90, Notice 7/11/90 - published 9/19/90, effective 10/24/90] [Filed without Notice 4/23/93 - published 5/12/93, effective 7/1/93]
+[Filed 3/2/90, Notice 11/15/89 published 3/21/90, effective 4/25/90]·

+[Filed 8/31/90, Notice 7/11/90 published 9/19/90, effective 10/24/90]

+[Filed without Notice 4/23/93 published 5/12/93, effective 7/1/93]

-[FILED WITHOUT PROTICE 47:25793 - pitOTISINGU 57:2793, ETLECTIVE 77:1793] -Effective date (11/23/88) delayed until adjournment of the 1989 Session of the General Assembly pursuant to Iowa Code section 17A.8(9) by the Administrative Rules Review Committee at its November 15, 1988 meeting. -Effective date of 39.8(3), second paragraph, first sentence, and 39.8(4)"a," second paragraph, first sentence, delayed 70 days from 4/25/90 by the Administrative Rules Review Committee at its 4/12/90 meeting.
+- Effective date (11/23/88) delayed until adjournment of the 1989 Session of the General Assembly pursuant to Iowa Code section 17A.8(9) by the Administrative Rules Review Committee at its November 15, 1988 meeting.

+-Effective date of 39.8(3), second paragraph, first sentence, and 39.8(4) "a," second paragraph, first sentence, delayed 70 days from 4/25/90 by the Administrative Rules Review Committee at its 4/12/90 meeting.